 Banning kettles in a workplace due to health and safety is another common myth that is widespread.
 Usually a manager who is fed up of spillages would enforce this rule.

 Although a ban would decrease the amount of spillages, this is a complete myth from a health and safety standpoint.
 Many say that open topped cups should also be banned, however this is another health and safety myth, as there is no specific legislation citing this.
-Common practice in the workplace states you must have regular breaks away from your desk.
+A common practice in the workplace states you must have regular breaks away from your desk.

 Trapeze Artists must now wear a hard hat

 This statement is widely reported by reputable sources.
 You would think this is true right?
 NOPE!
 This is also a myth.

 Hard hats are designed to protect falling debris hitting the head of a worker.
 A great product on a building site, however it is not required in law for trapeze artists.

 Don’t forget, if you haven’t already, to head over to the previous top 5 health and safety myths.